 Extending your lease or buying the freehold

-Our team of leasehold enfranchisement specialists solicitors advise landlords, tenants and residents associations on these matters, from preliminary notices and service of the relevant notices though to our specialist advocates representing our clients at the First-Tier Tribunal.
+Morr & Co's team of leasehold enfranchisement solicitors and specialists advise landlords, tenants and residents associations on these matters, from preliminary notices and service of the relevant notices though to our specialist advocates representing our clients at the First-Tier Tribunal.

 Our specialist services include: